Political Geography and Countries of the Middle East

 Oman, located on the southeastern coast of the Arabian Peninsula, is renowned for its stunning landscapes, ancient forts, and souks (marketplaces).
 Muscat, the capital, reflects Oman's rich maritime heritage and commitment to modernization while preserving its cultural identity.

 Palestine is situated in the Eastern Mediterranean and is known for its historical significance and ongoing Israeli-Palestinian conflict.
 The United Nations officially recognized the State of Palestine as an observer state in November 2012.
-The majority of Palestine is considered under Israeli control.
-East Jerusalem, claimed as the capital by Palestine, holds deep religious and cultural significance for Palestinians, embodying their aspirations for statehood and self-determination.
+East Jerusalem holds deep religious and cultural significance for Palestinians, embodying their aspirations for statehood and self-determination.
+However, the majority of Palestine has been considered under Israeli control, especially after Israel responded to Hamas in 2023 with an invasion of the Gaza Strip.

 Qatar, a small but affluent Gulf state, is known for its modern skyline, luxury shopping, and ambitious development projects.
 Doha, the capital, serves as a major hub for business, education, and culture in the region, attracting visitors and expatriates from around the world.